glenndehaan/ikea-tradfri-coap-docs/README.md

 ## Install coap-client
 Before you can talk to you Ikea gateway/hub you need to install the coap-client:

+### Linux
-1. Download the `install-coap-client.sh` from github.
+1. Download the `install-coap-client.sh` from github (you find this script in the scripts folder of the repository).
-2. Chmod the file so you can run it.
+2. Chmod the file, so you can run it.
 3. Run the file as root.

+### Windows
+With thanks to Stefan Thoolen (@Garrcomm)

+1. Download and install `Visual Studio 2019 CE with workload "Desktop development with C++"`
+2. Download and install `OpenSSL v1.1.1k including development files`
+3. Download the `build-libcoap-win-x64.cmd` from github (you find this script in the scripts folder of the repository).
+4. Run the file as administrator.

 ## Authenticate
 First we need to create a preshared key.
 This key can then be used to authenticate yourself: